bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 4: 01:03:23

-How expensive is it so expensive as?
+How expensive is it so expensive as
-For the entire Bitcoin transaction history Blockchain wouldn't be able to run on a single server no matter how big you are trying to buy?
+For the entire Bitcoin transaction history, Blockchain wouldn't be able to run on a single server no matter how big you are trying to buy?

 Speaker 1: 01:03:40

 That's a good question.
 I mean, it used to be impossibly big.
 It used to be like, you know, I would say years, you know, to do a single Bitcoin address lookup.

 But today it's not so bad.
 So today there's been a lot of innovation.
 Today you can look up a balance of an address today at our site, like, very easily, and our server costs, I think, like, 50 bucks a month to run or something.
 It's not an expensive server that we run.

 So, today, it's not too bad.
 I think doing all of the transaction history is definitely more costly, but it's not infeasibly costly.
 I think it gets maybe really bad if you are trying to query tens of thousands of addresses.

 Then we'll have to think of a better way to kind of batch your queries.

 Speaker 0: 01:04:38

 Yeah, so Adam, there's multiple layers of why this might be very difficult for us to use.

-One is we might want the transaction history, so this is the whole TX outset instead of the
+One is we might want the transaction history, so this is the whole TX outset instead of the UTXO set.

 Speaker 4: 01:04:49

-UTXO set.
 We definitely want that, so we cannot get that?

 Speaker 0: 01:04:55